 Other treatments that work well on warts include smothering the wart by covering it with a piece of duct tape.
 The tape needs to be left on for several weeks without removing it.
 Warts on the hands can respond well to this method.

 Warts on the feet, usually Plantar warts, are much harder to get rid of.
 Cutting a small piece of garlic the size of the wart and taping or bandaging it securely to cover the wart can burn difficult warts.
-Doing this overnight can be particularly helpful, but some find this method painful.
+Doing this overnight can be particularly helpful, but some find this method uncomfortable.

 No matter which method you choose, the key to getting rid of warts is persistence.
 Remember to cut or scrape off the dead parts of the wart before re-applying your chosen remedy.
 You can use tweezers to pull out as much of the core as you can, and then cut it off.
 It can take anywhere from 3 weeks to 6 months to completely get rid of a wart, so don't give up!